Korea - eCommerceKorea - eCommerce

 - U.S. based e-commerce companies should review the Personal Information Protection Act (PIPA) and ministerial data privacy/spam regulations, which may restrict e-commerce for firms managing user-data on international servers.

 With the continuous growth of online shopping, electronic payment services via PC and mobile are increasing.
-The average number of usages a day exceeded 20 million and the amount of total payments reached $343.5 billion in 2016.
-In addition, Payment Gateway categories such as Samsung Pay and Naver Pay are attracting more users.
-On average 860,000 cases per day were paid by smart pay services in 2016 and the sales amount to $22.3 million.
+For Payment Gateway (PG) service based on credit cards, the average number of usages a day exceeded 8 million, and the amount of total payments reached $136 billion in 2018.
+In addition, mobile payment and digital wallet service such as Samsung Pay and Naver Pay are attracting more users.
+On average 3.9 million cases per day were paid by smart pay services and the total sales amount to $41.4 billion in 2018.
 Mobile e-commerce is the main driver of the explosive e-commerce growth.
-While online shopping grew by 19.2 percent in 2017, mobile e-commerce increased by 34.6 percent.
-Purchases from mobile platforms make up 61.1 percent of the total market value.
-In 2017, the size of the online advertisement market was estimated at $3.5 billion, up from $3.0 billion in 2015.
-As to each online advertising channel, personal computers (PCs) are showing a negative growth rate, -2.5 percent in 2016 and -1.8 percent in 2017.
-Mobile, however, grew by 6.1 percent in 2016, and is expected to grow by 4.6 percent in 2017.
-Online media use PC advertisements (59.4 percent) more than mobile advertisements (40.6 percent).
-Among online advertisement types, display advertisement takes up 48.7 percent and search ads 45.2 percent.
-Mobile advertisement sales increased to $883 million in 2015 and video ads on social media are driving the market.
-The market is expected to get close to the size of the land-based TV ads market in the near future.
-Chu-seok (The 15th day of the 8th lunar month), Seollal (Lunar New Year’s Day), Parents’ Day (May 8th) and Children’s Day (May 5th) are major buying holidays in Korea.
-However, when purchasing from foreign online shopping sites, Koreans also follow foreign countries’ buying holidays, like Black Friday, to get the best deals.
-According to a 2017 study by App Ape, the most widely used social media in Korea is Band followed by Facebook.
+While online shopping grew by 10.3 percent in 2018, mobile e-commerce increased by 31.7 percent.
+Purchases from mobile platforms make up 61.5 percent of the total market value.
+In 2018, the size of the on-line advertisement market was estimated to be $5.0 billion, up from $4.3 billion in 2017.
+As to each on-line advertising channel, the sales amount of personal computer (PC) advertisements remains almost the same, while mobile channel grew by 26 percent in 2018.
+PC advertisements takes up 34.7 percent of the on-line advertisement market in 2018, decreasing from 40.0 percent in 2017.
+Mobile advertisements, however, accounts for 65.3 percent, showing an increase from 60.0 percent in 2017.
+Among on-line advertisement types, display advertisement takes up 51.3 percent and search ads 48.7 percent.
+The on-line advertisement market exceeded the size of the TV ads market in 2016 and is expected to extend the lead in the future.
+Chu-seok (the 15th day of the 8th lunar month), Seollal (Lunar New Year’s Day), Parents’ Day (May 8th) and Children’s Day (May 5th) are major buying holidays in Korea.
+When purchasing from foreign online shopping sites, Koreans also follow foreign countries’ buying holidays such as Black Friday in the U.S. and China’s Singles’ Day (Guanggun Jie) to get the best deals.
+According to a 2018 study by App Ape, the most widely used social media in Korea is Band followed by Instagram.
 In a 2016 survey by Korea Information Society Development Institute, Kakao Story was the most widely-used social media in 2016 but it became the third most widely used social media in 2017.

-Of the $2.0 billion spent by Korean consumers at overseas e-Commerce platforms in 2017, $1.1 billion was purchased from U.S. Dietary supplements, apparel, and food products are the most popularly sourced items from U.S. while cosmetics and electronics are sourced more from the E.U. and China than the U.S., according the Korea Customs Service.
+Of the $2 billion spent by Korean consumers at overseas e-Commerce platforms in 2017, $1.1 billion was purchased from the U.S. According to the Korea Customs Service, dietary supplements, food products, and apparel are the most popularly sourced items from the U.S. while cosmetics and electronics are sourced more from the E.U. and China.

 CS Korea was not able to identify any trade shows focusing on electronic commerce.
 CS Korea does have an extensive list of Korean retail trade shows, which can be obtained upon request.
 However, most of these trade shows tend to be B2C instead of B2B.